uvalib/metadata-maker/README.md

 ## Editing institution information

-By default the records produced by MetadataMaker list the University of Virginia Library as the institution that created the records and as the location of the physical holding.
+By default the records produced by MetadataMaker list the University of Virginia as the institution that created the records and "University of Virginia.
+Library" as the location of the physical holding.
 To change the default institution in code, edit the strings created in **`generateInstitutionInfo()`** in **`metadatamaker/submitForm.js`**.
 The institution information can also be customized by setting certain values in the URL.
 These values correspond to the variables in **`generateInstitutionInfo()`**:

 - **marc** - corresponds to `output['marc']`
 - **physicalLocation** - corresponds to `output['mods']['physicalLocation']`